Shikumen: Use

 Although designed to be residential, other types of enterprises often operated from shikumen buildings as well, hidden within longtang developments.
 These include money lenders, traders, scribes, factories, entertainment venues and even schools.
 For example, one larger shikumen development, Xingren Li, featured more than 20 money lenders.
 Often, traders would use the ground floor rooms for storage, and live in the upper floors.
 Chemical and dye dealers were common.
 Even light industry was found within shikumen communities, such as sock factories and cosmetics factories.
 Even more common (and common even today in surviving and renovated shikumen lanes) are grocers, restaurants, inns and bath houses.

 Densely populated shikumen neighbourhoods provided camouflage for revolutionaries.
-The Communist Party of China held its first conference in a shikumen residence in Shude Li, and its second conference in another shikumen residence in the French Concession.
+The Chinese Communist Party held its first conference in a shikumen residence in Shude Li, and its second conference in another shikumen residence in the French Concession.
 The Communist Youth League first operated out of a shikumen residence on Avenue Joffre.

 Shikumen neighbourhoods were also often used for less salubrious trades.
 The lanes Huile Li and Qunyu Fang, on Foochow Road (now Fuzhou Road), formed the epicentre of Shanghai's red light district before 1949.
 Gambling and opium dens commonly appeared in shikumen neighbourhoods, along with fortune tellers.

 Demise

 By the late 1930s, shikumen buildings were already on their way out, overtaken by newer styles of lilong residences, and large apartment buildings.
 Commercial property development in Shanghai virtually ceased during the Second World War and the Chinese Civil War that followed it.
 After the end of the war 1949, shikumen construction ceased completely, replaced with planned construction of residential buildings on collectivist principles.
 In the early 1950s, it was calculated that there were more than 9000 shikumen buildings, comprising 65% of residential housing stock by area in Shanghai.
 While constructions of new residential buildings decreased this percentage over time, most shikumen neighbourhoods remained unchanged in their crowded state until economic reforms in the 1980s and 90s began the wave of demolition and reconstruction which, by the early 21st century, has left only a few shikumen developments intact.
 In Xuhui District alone, it has been calculated that shikumen residences had decreased from 2.68 million square metres in 1949, to 0.25 million square metres by the late 1990s.
-The forced demolition of crowded and stable shikumen communities gave rise to controversies, such as a 2005 incident where a developer resorted to arson to persuade residents to leave, resulting in the death of two elderly residents.
+The forced demolition of crowded and stable shikumen communities gave rise to controversies, such as a 2005 incident where a real estate developer resorted to arson to persuade residents to leave, resulting in the death of two elderly residents.